 ‘Apex’ or ‘naked’ domain names when managing your own DNS

-Problems arise when people visit your naked (also called apex) domainname: yourdomain.com, without the ‘www.’-prefix.
-It is not possible to create a CNAME record from your apex domain.
+Problems arise when people visit your naked (also called apex) domain name: yourdomain.com, without the ‘www.’-prefix.
+It is not possible to create a CNAME record for your apex domain.

 Some DNS providers, like DNSimple or DNS Made Easy have the possibility to create ALIAS or ANAME pseudo-records.
 These behave like CNAME-records for apex domains.
 Unfortunately they are not wide-spread yet, so the chances are your provider doesn’t support it.